dagus01-lab/flagRaptor/README.md

   sessionLifetime : session-duration # in seconds
-  database : database-instance-file # path to the database instance file clientPort : client-port # the port on which clients listen for exploits to start/stop apiToken : token
+  database : database-instance-file # path to the database instance file clientPort : client-port # the port on which clients listen for exploits to start/stop apiToken : token # token used for communication between clients and server
 gameConf:
   numberTeams : number_teams # number of teams
-  teamFormat : team_format # the ip addresses of the teams in the competition, expressed with a wildcard wildcard : wildcard # the wildcard character contained into the teamFormat parameter teamIP : team_ip # the ip address of your team teamToken : team_token # token associated to your team nopTeam : nop_team_ip roundDuration : round_duration # in seconds flagFormat : flag_format # regex representing the flag format flagIDurl : flagIDurl # flag ids endpoint.
+  teamFormat : team_format # the ip addresses of the teams in the competition, expressed with a wildcard wildcard : wildcard # the wildcard character contained into the teamFormat parameter teamIP : team_ip # the ip address of your team teamToken : team_token # token associated to your team nopTeam : nop_team_ip # ip address of the nop team roundDuration : round_duration # in seconds flagFormat : flag_format # regex representing the flag format flagIDurl : flagIDurl # flag ids endpoint.
 Leave blank if none